amckennafoster/seattle-littlefreelibrary/methods/method-notes.md

 ## Spearman Correlation
 This was appropriate for income, education level, and diversity across census tracts since the data were not normal and there were more than 10 observations for each.
-We removed census tracts that did not have at least one LFL- we were not testing if those factors influenced the *existence* of an LFL.
+We removed census tracts that did no LFLs- we were not testing if those factors influenced the *existence* of an LFL.

 ## Comparing Fiction/nonfiction and age level